vti/rmachine/README.md

 WARNING: This is a complete documentation of the incomplete script, so the docs decsribe more than is implemented for now!
 The work is still in progress.

-rmachine is a simple, yet extensible backup tool, that uses rsync and harlinks underneath.
-It supports two types of backups: mirrors and snapshots.
+rmachine is a simple, yet extensible backup tool, that uses rsync (or duplicity in case of encryption) and harlinks underneath.
+It supports two types of
+backups: mirrors and snapshots.
 Mirrors are just exact copies of your directories, whether snapshots are incremented backups.

 Here is a typical scenario of my laptop backup: